GoogleChrome/web.dev/src/site/content/en/blog/building-a-media-scroller-component/index.md

 ### Add content

-Given the above content structure of `ul > li > a > figure > picture > img`, next is to add images and titles to scroll through.
+Given the above content structure of `ul > li > a > figure > picture > img`, the next task is to add images and titles to scroll through.
 I've packed the demo with static placeholder images and text, but feel free to power this from your favorite data source.